Forza Horizon 3: Reception

-Forza Horizon 3 received "universal acclaim" from critics for the Xbox One version, while the Windows version received "generally favorable" reviews, according to review aggregator Metacritic.
+Forza Horizon 3 received "universal acclaim" from critics for the Xbox One version, while the Windows version received "generally favorable" reviews, according to review aggregator website Metacritic.

 The choice of an Australian setting was well received by critics.
 Colin Campbell of Polygon admired the realistic portrayal of Australia and enjoyed exploring the various locales, particularly noting the Outback, where he felt was the most enjoyable region.
 Miguel Concepcion of GameSpot thought that Australia was a good fit for the Forza Horizon series and further remarked that off-road activities were more prominent as a result of the location.
 IGN's Luke Reilly praised the game for its attention to detail towards specific aspects such as street signs and road markings, and for its variety of landscapes, calling it an improvement from Forza Horizon 2, where he felt the terrain felt largely the same.
 Jeff Gerstmann of Giant Bomb agreed and also thought the world was better to drive through than its predecessor.
 Nicholas Tan of GameRevolution was fond of the details of the landmarks and visuals of the gameplay world, calling it a "sight to behold".

 The races received mixed reviews.
 Concepcion felt that the races were thrilling and stated that they are "never bereft of split-second moments of gratification."
 USgamer's Jaz Rignall praised the game for its variety of races set across different types of terrain, and concluded that they were a "step up" from its predecessor.
 Andrew Reiner of Game Informer appreciated the race course layouts and thought that most races felt intense and were "awesome adrenaline rushes," but criticised head-to-head races against Drivatars, stating that they are rarely enjoyable and sometimes have imbalance problems between vehicles.
 Towell also criticised head-to-head races for being too easy to win.
 Towell further remarked that generally, races were tedious, and in contrast to Reiner, felt that track layouts were uninteresting.
 Gerstmann thought that completing races felt repetitive, and remarked that the Championship game mode was "overly redundant", Phil Savage of PC Gamer liked the Drivatar opponents in the game, calling the AI system "broadly effective."
 He also enjoyed that players that he knows sometimes appear in races, as Drivatars are usually people on a player's friend list or game club.
 Concepcion agreed, and considered them a good alternative to "traditional catch-up or rubber-band AI".
 The Horizon Blueprint feature, a new race customisation feature, was better received.
 Rignall appreciated the feature, and liked how the feature allowed him to race any type of vehicle against similar types, letting him choose the vehicles he wants to race with.
 Reilly praised the feature for the amount of creativity it provides for players, stating that races can be recreated in "dozens and dozens of different ways".
 Reiner liked the feature for letting play events in the way they want and called the Horizon Blueprint a "smart move" to be added by Playground Games.